Frequently Asked Questions

 Electronic Marker Locators

-There are two types of device to locate buried markers:stand-alone/dedicated electronic marker locator;combination pipe/cable locator with an electronic marker antenna.
+There are two types of devices to locate buried markers: stand-alone/dedicated electronic marker locator; combination pipe/cable locator with an electronic marker antenna.

 How do Pipe and Cable Locators work?